 Being the cautious and suspicious person that I am I joined with much reservation but once I got a taste of having an audience.....well, the rest is history....or in my gallery.
 Either way.

-From that point I spent 5 years working on my Associate of Applied Science in Illustration, and now I've started on my Bachelors in Illustration.
-Wish me luck.
+From that point I spent 5 years working on my Associate of Applied Science in Illustration, and now I've graduated with my Bachelors of Visual Art.
 Someday I hope to make movies.